MrMikey59/Kindle-Book-List/README.md

 After copying the small directory to my desktop, I used [Karen' Print Directory](http://www.karenware.com/) to create a text file of the file names.
 I deleted most of the header created by Karen's PD but left the odd names for you to review.
 The file [DirPrntInfo.txt](https://github.com/MrMikey59/Kindle-Book-List/blob/main/DirPrnInfo.txt) is available for your underhood review.
 Now, with a list of ASINs, you can use some of the other GIT projects to acquire further details about the books.
 With >10000 books, this may be an easier way to get the data than the previously tested idea above.

+After completing the header removal, the extraneous non-ASIN file listings and the "FILE      " lead in to each ASIN, I now have the functional [ASINList.txt](https://github.com/MrMikey59/Kindle-Book-List/blob/main/ASINList.txt).

 # Using the Kindle Sync Metadata Cache XML File from Kindle for PC

 I copied the file into a Word temperary document.
 I Prettied with an edit replace to see all the lines in a more readable format using :
     Search Field: *><*
     Replace Field: *>  ^p<*  (Note I put two spaces there to add an indent.)
-This process took >45 minutes with my ~17,600 records - causing some ~270,000 replacements and that was just the first pretty step.
+This process took >45 minutes with my ~17,600 records - causing some ~270,000 replacements and that was just the first pretty step, now with ~7800 pages!

+Due to size, I deleted many <meta_data>...</meta_data> entries to make the file usable for testing - also very time consuming!

+*NOTE*: This is a research project, so I did all of the above in WORD to see how long it would take.
+I know it could be programatically done much faster.  ;)

+The prettier [KindleSyncMetadataCache.xml](https://github.com/MrMikey59/Kindle-Book-List/blob/main/KindleSyncMetadataCache.xml) is now ready for further XML to CSV or TSV processing.